5x12/pipely/README.md

 # 1. About

-The library `pipely` can execute any class or any sequance of classes in any order.
+The library `pipely` can execute any class or any sequence of classes in any order.

 # 2. How it works